Favourite New Films of 2025

 VOX Cinemas - Festival City, Dubai

-An eerie film about male insecurity caused by not getting the job promotion, not feeling needed or effective at home, and finding a new obsession to save lives of car accidents that regularly happen outside his house caused by a sharp corner that often gets overlooked.
+About male insecurity, whether it is pre-existing or caused by a recent move to the suburbs or not getting the sought after job promotion, or feeling adequate at family life.
+He gets preoccupied with a new troubling obsession to save lives caused by fatal car accidents that regularly happen outside his home because of a sharp corner that often gets overlooked.
+Dark and eerie, with a great performance by Ben Foster.

 26. She Rides Shotgun (Nick Rowland)